CD3/config-makover/README.md

 The ``readConfig`` function reads a configuration string and returns a configuration tree.
 It does several things in between.

-1. The configuration string is passed through Mako as a template.
-So, you configuration file can be a full blown Mako template as long as this template renders to a string than can be parsed by the loader/de-serializer.
+1. The configuration string is passed through Tempita as a template.
+So, you configuration file can be a full blown Tempita template as long as this template renders to a string than can be parsed by the loader/de-serializer.

 2. The configuration string is parsed by a loader/de-serializer such as YAML.load or JSON.loads.